Consultants reiterate January forecast that residential prices in Dubai will fall by up to 10% in 2015

 Prime location rents rose 1 percent year-on-year in the first quarter to an average of AED1,880 ($512) per square metre and the vacancy rate for them fell to 23 from 26 percent.

 But demand for office space elsewhere remained weak, JLL said, exerting downward pressure on the rents which owners asked.
-"The flight to quality remains the trend in Dubai's office sector."For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"The flight to quality remains the trend in Dubai's office sector."real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.